0xP1ckl3d/RedReporter/README.md

 # RedReporter

 **RedReporter** is a web-based tool designed to streamline the creation, management, and generation of penetration test reports.
-The project is in active development, with a focus on providing an intuitive UI for managing reusable finding templates, associating them with projects, and eventually generating styled exportable reports.
+The project is in active development, with a focus on providing an intuitive UI for managing reusable vulnerability templates, associating them with projects, and eventually generating styled exportable reports.

 ---